Successful implementation and management of a tool as powerful as HubSpot goes beyond the simple act of purchasing a subscription and plugging it in.

 It should be someone who meets two basic criteria.

-- Has intimate and working knowledge of your current marketing operations
+- Has intimate and working knowledge of your current marketing (and ideally sales) operations

-- Has the authority to sign off on marketing initiatives
+- Has the authority and trust of leadership to sign off on marketing initiatives

 4. Define current & future marketing operations.